K-U-R-E/kicad_footprints/README.md

-# Rocketey PI&D KiCAD Library
+# Rocketry PI&D KiCAD Library

 This repository contains a set of P&ID symbols as KiCAD symbols.
 The symbol set was created for use in rocketry by UK university rocketry teams: